mdhall272/ggarchery/README.md

 <img src="man/figures/geom_arrowsegment_example6.png" width="400"/>

-If one value is 1, then the arrowhead appears at the end:
+If one value is 1, then the final arrowhead appears at the end:

 ```
 ggplot(tbl) +